 Stop the Execution of Rodney Reed!

-We, the undersigned, believe it is a travesty of justice to deny Reed the chance to present the above evidence to a jury.
-We demand that Reed not be issued a warrant for execution, and that he be granted a new trial where the evidence of Reed’s innocence and Fennell’s possible guilt can be presented, and that the execution of Rodney Reed not go forward under any circumstances.
+We, the undersigned, believe it is a travesty of justice to deny Rodney Reed the chance to present the above evidence to a jury.
+We demand that Reed death warrant be rescinded, that he be granted a new trial where the evidence of his innocence and Fennell’s possible guilt can be presented, and that the execution of Rodney Reed not go forward under any circumstances.